Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Analysis of Networked Stabilization

-We next look at the case with disturbance.
-We observe that in this case, jamming attacks can become considerably more dangerous.
-Even if the disturbance is very small and the attacker has very limited jamming resources, there still exist attack strategies that can \emph{destabilize} the system while satisfying Assumption~\ref{FirstAssumption} with very small $\overline{v}$.
+For certain systems that face disturbance, jamming attacks can become more dangerous.
+Even if the disturbance is very small and the attacker has very limited resources, there still exist attack strategies that can \emph{destabilize} the system while satisfying Assumption~\ref{FirstAssumption} with very small $\overline{\phi}_{\mathrm{J}}$.
 We illustrate this idea in the following example.

-\begin{example} Consider a scalar networked control system (\ref{eq:system}), (\ref{eq:control-input}) with $x_{0}>0$, $A+BK\in[0,1)$, $A>1$, and constant disturbance $w(t)=w^{*}>0$, $t\in\mathbb{N}_{0}$.
-Suppose that the conditional probability $p$ of transmission failures is a strictly increasing function (e.g., $p$ given by (\ref{eq:p_from_reference-1})).
-For this setup, an attacker can wait for a sufficiently long duration and then attack for a duration with a sufficiently large interference power so that the state norm grows to large values but the average interference power does not go above $\overline{v}$.
-In particular, for any $\overline{v}>0$, $x_{0}>0$, $z>0$, and $\rho\in(0,1)$, the attack strategy
+\begin{example} Consider a scalar networked control system (\ref{eq:system}), (\ref{eq:control-input}) with $x_{0}>0$, $A+BK\in[0,1)$, $A>1$, and a constant disturbance $w(t)=w^{*}>0$, $t\in\mathbb{N}_{0}$, as a dynamic effect that is unrelated to jamming.
+Suppose that the conditional probability $p$ of transmission failures is a strictly increasing function (e.g., $p$ given by the outage probability (\ref{eq:p-outage})).
+For this setup, an attacker can wait sufficiently long and then attack for a duration with a sufficiently large interference power level so that the state norm grows to large values but the average interference power does not go above $\overline{\phi}_{\mathrm{J}}$.
+In particular, for any $\overline{\phi}_{\mathrm{J}}>0$, $x_{0}>0$, $z>0$, and $\rho\in(0,1)$, the attack strategy

-with $v^{*}\triangleq p^{-1}(\rho^{\frac{1}{\tau_{2}}})+1$, $\tau_{1}\triangleq\lfloor\frac{\max\{v^{*}-\overline{v},0\}\tau_{2}}{\overline{v}}\rfloor+1$, $\tau_{2}\triangleq\lfloor\max\{\log_{A}(z/w^{*}),0\}\rfloor+1$ guarantees that Assumption~\ref{FirstAssumption} is satisfied and the state exceeds the value $z$ with probability larger than $\rho$ at time $\tau\triangleq\tau_{1}+\tau_{2}$, i.e., $\mathbb{P}[x(\tau)>z]>\rho.$
+with $\phi_{\mathrm{J}}^{*}\triangleq p^{-1}(\rho^{\frac{1}{\tau_{2}}})+1$, $\tau_{1}\triangleq\lfloor\frac{\max\{\phi_{\mathrm{J}}^{*}-\overline{\phi}_{\mathrm{J}},0\}\tau_{2}}{\overline{\phi}_{\mathrm{J}}}\rfloor+1$, $\tau_{2}\triangleq\lfloor\max\{\log_{A}(z/w^{*}),0\}\rfloor+1$ guarantees that Assumption~\ref{FirstAssumption} is satisfied and the state exceeds the value $z$ with probability larger than $\rho$ at time $\tau\triangleq\tau_{1}+\tau_{2}$, i.e., $\mathbb{P}[x(\tau)>z]>\rho.$